Basilica of the Holy Redeemer, Tiruchirappalli

-The Basilica of the Holy Redeemer, Tiruchirappalli is one of five Roman Catholic minor basilicas in the southern state of Tamil Nadu, India.
+The Basilica of the Holy Redeemer and Our Lady of Perpetual Help, Tiruchirappalli is one of ten Roman Catholic minor basilicas in the southern state of Tamil Nadu, India.

 History

 The origins of the basilica can be traced to the early decades of the 17th century, when Jesuit missionaries began spreading Christianity through the Madurai Mission.
 The first conversions occurred in the area known as Tiruchirappalli, also called "Trichy", in 1616.
 The missionaries eventually got support from the Hindu Naicker rulers of Madurai.
 The many Jesuit missionaries who worked in the Madurai Mission included Robert de Nobili and Constanzo Beschi.

 While Trichy was still a mission station of the Madurai Mission, several Christian communities were established in Palakkarai, Dharmanathapuram, and Varaganeri.
 Even before the construction of the Holy Redeemer Church, there were some 7500 Christians in the area.
 They worshiped at the St. Mary's Cathedral, Trichy, rather than at Our Lady of Sorrows because the latter was under the administration of the Portuguese Padroado.

 Realizing the need for the Christians of Palakkarai to have a church of their own, Bishop Alexis Canoz, S.J. laid the foundation for a new church on 9 February 1880.
 The church of the Most Holy Redeemer was consecrated on 29 June 1881 by the Vicar Apostolic of Pondicherry, Msgr.
 François-Jean-Marie Laouënan, M.E.P.

-The land for the construction of the church was a gift from the local ruler, Diwan Kanjamalai Medullar.
+The land for the construction of the church was a gift from the local ruler, Diwan Kanjamalai Mudaliar.